Rocky Beckett $50.00

 “The collapse of the USSR was one of the most significant events of the last decades of the twentieth century ---especially if you understand the demise of the Warsaw Pact and the end of Soviet domination in Eastern Europe as but part of the “first act” of this “drama.” - Prof. Olcott

-The goals of our project, the Living Archive, are to both create a vitally important archive of primary sources that outline the collapse of the USSR as well as to provide students with the chance to get hands on experience with researching, archiving, and writing about this in-depth event.
-The Living Archive is creating a first of its kind, publicly accessible digital archive that documents the events surrounding the collapse of the U.S.S.R. and the severe economic and social challenges that followed.
+The goal of the Living Archive is to create a repository of primary sources that outlines the collapse of the USSR.
+The project also provides undergraduate students with the chance to get hands-on experience researching, archiving, and writing about the events leading up to, and following the collapse of the Soviet Union.
+The Living Archive is creating a first of its kind, publicly accessible digital archive that documents the events surrounding the collapse of the U.S.S.R. and the severe economic and social challenges that followed, using primary and secondary source documents from the Soviet Union.

-“This project should allow us to better understand the how and why this system fell apart, and maybe better understand warning signs in other political systems—even those with very different ideologies and political and economic systems, such as our own.” - Prof. Olcott
+“This project allows us to better understand the how and why this system fell apart, and maybe better understand warning signs in other political systems—even those with very different ideologies and political and economic systems, such as our own.” - Prof. Olcott

 Support student researchers and help to preserve critical history!

-The Living Archive has a profound impact on the student researchers and project team members.
-It adds value to James Madison College’s living-learning environment, it enriches their relationships with fellow students and professors, and it is a transformational experience during their undergraduate education.
+The Living Archive has made a profound impact on student researchers and project team members since 2018.
+It adds value to James Madison College’s living-learning environment, enriches their relationships with fellow students and professors, and is a transformational experience during their undergraduate education.

 “Growing up in a Ukrainian, Russian-speaking household made me who I am today.
 However, moving to campus brought the fear of not being able to keep up with my language skills.
 Joining the Living Archive has been the opportunity of a lifetime.
-Through this project I have been able to maintain my language and heritage, especially now at a time of critical importance given the Russian war in Ukraine.
-I have also been able to improve my language skills, from translating documents to helping Russian-speaking presenters, the Living Archive has allowed me to integrate myself back into the Russian-speaking world while allowing me to develop professional research and administrative skills that the project offers.” – David Rabinkov, JMC expected graduation 2026
+Through this project I have been able to maintain my language and heritage, especially now at a time of critical importance given the Russian war in Ukraine.” – David Rabinkov, JMC expected graduation 2026

-This archive makes Michigan State University a major source for media on the final years of the U.S.S.R., the 14 independent states which emerged, contested border regions, and the Russian Federation.
+This archive makes Michigan State University a major source for media on the final years of the U.S.S.R., and the 15 independent states which emerged.
 It also strengthens MSU’s claim to be a leading center and repository for publicly accessible Digital Humanities collections.
-The ambition of the project speaks to the academic excellence of Madison College, our students, and our professors.
-The Living Archive adds to the international impact of the College and MSU.
+The Living Archive was one of the first projects to be accepted into the MSU Library’s Digital Scholarship Incubation Lab.
+The ambition of the project speaks to the academic excellence of James Madison College, our students, and our professors.

-Your donation will support our students work to preserve archival materials.
+Your donation will support our student work to preserve archival materials.

-The Living Archive is a teaching and research tool primarily developed by students in JMC and other parts of MSU.
-It highlights key events on regional maps containing a map, timelines, and student-written stories highlighting significant events during the collapse of the Soviet Union.
-Each event is accompanied by a narrative and is identified by category and republic, and offers additional primary source materials from the archive to allow users to see these materials for themselves, as they were being reported on at the time.
+The Living Archive is a teaching and research tool primarily developed by undergraduate students in JMC and other parts of MSU.
+It highlights key events on regional maps, timelines, and student-written stories highlighting significant events during the collapse of the Soviet Union.
+Each event is accompanied by a narrative and is identified by category and republic.

 Who We Are